 Overall, GA4 boasts more advanced machine learning capabilities, such as predictive analytics, which can help you better anticipate and respond to your audience's needs.
 Though it might feel frustrating to need to switch up your system, the exciting new features will give you deeper insights into your school's digital marketing efforts and make it all worthwhile.

 Despite all the buzz and excitement of Google Analytics 4, there are some features from the previous version of GA that won't be available in GA4.

-For example, GA4 doesn’t support custom funnels or custom variables, which could impact how you track and analyse certain types of user behaviour.
+For example, GA4 doesn’t support custom funnels or custom variables, which could impact how you track and analyze certain types of user behavior.
 You’ll also notice some reporting tools, such as the ability to track AdSense data and create custom reports using multiple data sources, are not yet available in GA4.
 That’s not to say they won’t pop up in the future—anything’s possible with the ever-mysterious Google!

 It's also worth noting that GA4 uses a different data model than the previous version of GA, which means that some reports and metrics may be calculated differently.
 We recommend giving your team some time to adjust to the new platform and get to know its intricacies.